Skip to content

 The photographs capture everyday life and moments of change in our society – always with time as a quiet companion, and the Nordic region as both setting and mirror.

-Foto: K W Gullers / Nordiska museet
+Foto: Hendrik Zeitler / Nordiska museet

 2